 Health coaches usually specialize in a condition or a treatment that they have personal experience with.
 For example, there are cannabis coaches that support new medical marijuana patients and there are fibromyalgia coaches that support patients through functional medicine.

 I happen to be one of the few health coaches that specializes in fibromyalgia and cannabis, helping clients reduce their dependence on toxic prescriptions and heal naturally.
-If you’d like to learn more about what it’s like to work with a fibromyalgia coach, you can click the link below.
+If you’d like to work with me 1-on-1, click the image below.

 5. Choosing a doctor who doesn’t support medical marijuana